 - Excellent: 760+

-How to check your Credit Score for free?
+How to check your credit score for free

-Here are the many apps and services you can use to check credit scores in Canada:
+Here are the many apps and services you can use to check credit scores in Canada.

 While no stranger to the United States, CreditKarma is a newcomer on the Canadian scene.
 It offers Canadians free access to their TransUnion credit score, a rarity in the country.
-While its offerings are pretty scant at the moment, there is a chance that they could expand in the near future.
+While its offerings are pretty scant at the moment, there is a chance that it could expand in the near future.

-Some banks, such as RBC, will allow you to see your credit score in real-time through your online banking platform.
+Some banks, such as RBC, will allow you to see your credit score in real time through your online banking platform.
 This is a convenient option for money-savvy Canadians who like to keep only a skeleton crew of apps on their phone.

-How to get a paid Credit Score
+How to get a paid credit score

 If you would like to see your credit score instantly and directly from the bureau, you’ll have to pay in certain cases.
-You can either check your credit score online, in the mail, over the telephone, or in-person.
-You are not required to share your Social Insurance Number (SIN) but in some cases it may help with accuracy and can help you get your credit score faster.
+You can either check your credit score online, in the mail, over the telephone, or in person.
+You are not required to share your Social Insurance Number (SIN) but in some cases, it may help with accuracy and can help you get your credit score faster.

-How often are Credit Scores updated?
+How often are credit scores updated?

 Your credit score is updated whenever lenders report information to the credit bureaus.
 Generally, this is about once a month, but it can happen more frequently than this, which is why some monitoring services offer weekly updates.

-Will credit checks affect my Credit Score?
+Will credit checks affect my credit score?

-This depends on whether it’s a hard check or soft check.
+This depends on whether it’s a hard check or a soft check.
 Checking your own credit score using one of the apps listed above or through Equifax and TransUnion is generally considered a soft check and therefore will not affect your credit.
-However, if you make a major credit application such as for a loan or major purchase like a credit card, a line of credit, a home or a vehicle, generally will affect your score, at least for a short period of time thereafter.
+However, if you make a major credit application such as for a loan or major purchase like a credit card, a line of credit, a home, or a vehicle, generally will affect your score, at least for a short period of time thereafter.

 The reason for this?
 Performing too many hard credit checks in a short timeframe may send the lenders the message that you’re short on cash or planning to dig yourself into some serious debt and, as a result, may negatively affect your credit score.

 Yes.
 Contrary to popular belief, there is no limit to the number of times that you can check your credit score.
-Although hard inquiries on your credit report have the potential to lower your score, checking your personal credit score is considered a soft inquiry and as a result will not have any effect on your score.
+Although hard inquiries on your credit report have the potential to lower your score, checking your personal credit score is considered a soft inquiry and as a result, will not have any effect on your score.
 Most credit bureaus get account updates from lenders on at least a monthly basis, so it might be worth your while to get credit score updates as frequently as every week.